-So, how about this past year?
-If you’re like many, the move toward in-person activities has been a whirlwind of emotions: from initial reservations for some to pure excitement for others.
+If you’re like many, welcoming back employees and moving toward in-person activities has been a whirlwind of emotions: from initial reservations for some to pure excitement for others.

 This cycle isn’t just happening in bars and restaurants, but in the workplace as well.
 After an extended period of remote work, many companies are starting to require their employees to report to the office at least some of the time — or just offering it as an option.
 To smooth out the transition, team leaders can use team-building activities to welcome employees back.
 Doing so won’t just add a little levity to what could be a stressful time for some but will set the tone for your office culture moving forward.